AI Health Chatbots for Patient Engagement

 Pharmacogenomics and Drug Discovery

 Pharmacogenomics is the study of how our genes affect our response to medications.
-Beyond cancer, AI genomics is reshaping the landscape of drug discovery and how new medicines are developed.
+Beyond cancer, AI genomics is reshaping drug discovery and how new medicines are developed.

 Closeup of gloved hands on a microscope